EMMC-ASBL/oteapi-core/oteapi/README.md

 * models - Generic configuration data models used by the strategies.
 * plugins - Module to implement the plugin and factory functionalities.
 * strategies - Implementation of the core strategies.
-* triplestore - An RDF triplestore to share mappings between plugins.